marz1307/OnlineShoppingDB/README.md

 ## 🚀 Getting Started

-1. Import the SQL script (`OnlineShoppingDB.sql`) into your MySQL or PostgreSQL environment.
+1. Import the SQL script (`OnlineShopping.sql`) into your MySQL or PostgreSQL environment.
 2. Run the script to set up and interact with the OnlineShoppingDB.
 3. Customize queries or procedures as needed for your application.